Profsain/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 export PATH=$PATH:/action  : To add path action to PATH as the last path

 ls -l | wc -l  : To counts the number of directories in the PATH

+printenv command : to list all environmental variable in linux